nik1oo/nik1oo.github.io/content/docs/games.md

 ![image](../../the-blue-break.gif)

 A surfing game I made for the Chili Code Jam #3 in less than 7 days.
-Employs simple buoyancy and drag simulation.

 [itch](https://nikola-stefanov.itch.io/the-blue-break)